-The ADP2441 has an internal regulator to power up the internal controller and the low-side driver.
+The ADP2442 has an internal regulator to power up the internal controller and the low-side driver.
 The VCC pin is the output of the internal regulator.
 The internal regulator provides the pulse current when the low-side driver turns on.
-Therefore, it is recommended that a 1 μ F ceramic capacitor be placed between the VCC and PGND pins as close as possible to the IC and that a 1 μ F ceramic capacitor be placed between the VCC and AGND pins.
+Therefore, it is recommended to place a 1 $\mu F$ ceramic capacitor between the VCC and PGND pins as close as possible to the IC and place a 1 $\mu F$ ceramic capacitor between the VCC and AGND pins.